indrakalita/BibTex-DuplicateFinder/README.md

 ![alt text](https://github.com/indrakalita/BibTex-DuplicateFinder/blob/main/test.png)
 # BibTeX Duplicate Finder

 BibTeX Duplicate Finder is a Flask web application that helps you find duplicate entries in a BibTeX file.
 It takes a BibTeX file as input and displays any duplicate author entries.
+It detects duplicate instances by analyzing the titles of journals, conferences, theses, and books.

 ## Features